Is It Okay to Eat After Brushing Your Teeth? How Long Should You Wait?

 The dental hygienist can be considered a major professional part of the dental care team, whose sole work is mainly concerned with preventive dental care.

-Examples of the duties they are assigned include cleaning the mouth comprehensively, taking pictures of patients’ mouths and assessing their mouth health.
+Examples of the duties they are assigned include cleaning the mouth comprehensively, taking pictures of patients’ mouths, and assessing their mouth health.
 Hygienists involve patients in the knowledge of proper dental hygiene and thus notify them of the necessary daily care as well as the recommended dental checkups.

 As professionals in dental and oral hygiene, which requires an associate’s degree in dental hygiene and state licensure, they bridge an important gap to help patients avoid cavities and gum disease and properly care for their teeth to maintain good dental health.